isomerpages/pa-corp/_sparks-volunteer-programmes/Smart Nation/Silver Infocomm Wellness Ambassador.md

 						:
 					</td>
 					<td width="75%">
-						We are looking for volunteers to be Silver Infocomm Wellness Ambassadors to teach digital skills to residents that are 40 years and above.
+						We are looking for volunteers to be Silver Infocomm Wellness Ambassadors to teach digital skills to residents who are 40 years and above.
 					</td>
 				</tr>
 				<tr>